-Our HCG Urine pregnancy test measures the presence of the hormone human Chorionic Gonadotropin (HCG) in human urine for early detection of pregnancy.
-The concentration of HCG in a non-pregnant woman is usually 5mIU.
-At the time of the missed period the concentration rises to about 100mIU.
-The test is sensitive to 20mIU of HCG and is capable of detecting pregnancy as early as 7-10 days after conception.
-We do however recommend that you wait until the first day after your missed period to get a reliable result.
+Our HCG Urine pregnancy test measures the presence of the hormone Human Chorionic Gonadotropin (HCG) in human urine for detection of pregnancy.
+The concentration of HCG in a non-pregnant woman is low, typically around 5 mIU.
+During pregnancy, much more of this hormone is produced and the Clear and Simple Pregnancy Midstream Test is sensitive to 20 mIU of HCG.
+The test is capable of detecting pregnancy as early as 4 days before the date of your missed period.
+However, we do recommend that if you are testing early, that you use the first urine of the day as this is when the HCG hormone is most concentrated.

 You do not need to take a urine sample but if you wish to do so, ensure it is collected in a clean and dry container.
-It is better to take a urine sample first thing in the morning because it normally contains the highest levels of HCG of the day but samples can be used from any time of the day.
+Avoid too much fluid intake before testing.

 Replace the cap, lay it flat and read the result within 5 minutes.
-As the test progresses you should see the liquid moving up the test area causing it to go light pink.
-As the pink fades the control line will appear as a strong line and the result line if present will appear below this.
+As the test progresses you should see the liquid moving up the test area causing it to go light purple.
+As the purple fades the control line will appear as a strong line and the result line if present will appear below this.

 If two coloured lines appear in the result window you are pregnant.
 One line may appear lighter than the other, but they will both be the same thickness.
 A faint line is more likely to occur when you are testing early and your hCG levels are low.
 See Questions 5 and 7 in the frequently asked questions.